sketch7/FluentlyHttpClient/README.md

     .Return<Hero>(); // return deserialized result directly
 ```

-### Using fluent http client builder
+### Fluent http client builder
-Http client builder is used to configure http client in a fluent way.
+Http client builder is used to configure http clients in a fluent way.

 #### Register to factory